dotnet/samples/msbuild/Test.README.md

    Assert.IsTrue(File.ReadLines(appSettingStronglyTyped.ClassNameFile).SequenceEqual(File.ReadLines(".\\Resources\\complete-prop-class.txt"))); // Assenting the file content
 ```

-Following this pattern you should expand all the possibilities.
+Following this pattern, you should expand all the possibilities.
-:warning: When there are files generation we need to use different file name for each test to avoid collision.
+:warning: When there are files generated, we need to use different file name for each test to avoid collision.
 Remember to delete the generated files as test cleanup.

 ## Integration Test